vlj8008/studentapp/README.md

-# studentapp
+# Student details module

- Tkinter module for entering student details
+ Module for entering student details, and editing and deleting.

+ ## Description

+Written in Python using Tkinter GUI.